Danny Meagher (bishop)

-Daniel Joseph Meagher (born 10 November 1961) is an Australian Catholic bishop.
-He has served as an Auxiliary Bishop of the Roman Catholic Archdiocese of Sydney since 2021.
-Previously parish priest of All Hallows’ Parish in Five Dock, his episcopal consecration took place on 8 December 2021.
+Daniel Joseph Meagher (born 10 November 1961) is an Australian Catholic bishop and Bishop-elect of Rockhampton.
+He served as an auxiliary bishop of the Roman Catholic Archdiocese of Sydney from 2021 to 2026.
+Previously parish priest of All Hallows' Parish in Five Dock, his episcopal consecration took place on 8 December 2021.

 Early life

 Meagher was born in West Wyalong, New South Wales, on 10 November 1961 to Alan and Elizabeth Meagher.
-He was educated at Saint Ignatius' College, Riverview and studied economics and law at the University of Sydney.
+Shortly after his birth, the family moved to Sydney.
+His father was a publican and owned several hotels including the Commercial Hotel at Port Kembla and the Matraville Hotel.
+He was educated at Saint Ignatius' College, Riverview, graduating in 1979, and studied economics and law at the University of Sydney.

 Career

-Priesthood

-Meagher was ordinated a priest at St Mary's Cathedral, Sydney on 22 July 1995.
-He served as the founding Parish Priest at Holy Spirit Parish in Carnes Hill from 2000 to 2004.
+Meagher was ordained a priest at St Mary's Cathedral, Sydney, on 22 July 1995.
+He served as the founding parish priest of Holy Spirit Parish in Carnes Hill from 2000 to 2004.
 He then studied for two years at the Gregorian Pontifical University in Rome, obtaining a Licentiate in Fundamental Theology.
-From 2012 to 2014, he served as the administrator at the Sacred Heart Cathedral in Broken Hill, New South Wales, within the Diocese of Wilcannia–Forbes.
+From 2012 to 2014, he served as the administrator of Sacred Heart Cathedral in Broken Hill, New South Wales, within the Diocese of Wilcannia–Forbes.

-In 2015, Meagher returned to Sydney and served as Rector of the Seminary of the Good Shepherd until 2020 and in 2021, he served as the Administrator of All Hallows in Five Dock.
+In 2015, Meagher returned to Sydney and was rector of the Seminary of the Good Shepherd until 2020 and, in 2021, he was the administrator of All Hallows in Five Dock.

-Episcopate

-Meagher was appointed Auxiliary Bishop of Sydney by Pope Francis on 18 November 2021 and was given the titular see of Pocofelto in Tunisia.
-He was consecrated by Archbishop Anthony Fisher on 8 December 2021 in St Mary's Cathedral, Sydney.
+Meagher was appointed an auxiliary bishop of Sydney by Pope Francis on 18 November 2021 and was given the titular see of Pocofelto in Tunisia.
+He was consecrated by Archbishop Anthony Fisher on 8 December 2021 at St Mary's Cathedral, Sydney.

+On 1 April 2026, Pope Leo XIV appointed Meagher as Bishop of Rockhampton.
+On 28 May of the same year, he had his first Mass in St Joseph's Cathedral for his installation, with several bishops from different parishes, priests and deacons.
+Other people in the congregation joined from different denominational churches like the Anglican Bishop of Rockhampton and a Greek-Orthodox Bishop, His Grace Bishop Bartholomew, also attended.

+Meagher‘s nephew, Matthew Meagher, is also a priest of the Catholic Archdiocese of Sydney.